 \section{Support equations for Section 3.1}

-For the sake of completeness and to not clutter the main text, we provide here some relations missing from Section \ref{subsec:spirals}.
-Firstly, $\bvec{p}_0(\bvec{p},t)$ is obtained by inverting equations \eqref{eq:approximate_motion_solution}, which forms a smooth map from $\{ \bvec{p},t \}$-space to $\{ \bvec{p}_0 \}$-space,
+For the sake of completeness and in order not to clutter the main text, we provide here some relations missing from Section \ref{subsec:spirals}.
+The quantity $\bvec{p}_0(\bvec{p},t)$ is obtained by inverting equations \eqref{eq:approximate_motion_solution}, which forms a smooth map from $\{ \bvec{p},t \}$-space to $\{ \bvec{p}_0 \}$-space,

 All quantities are defined in the main text.
-In addition, the gyrophase in equation \eqref{eq:gyrophase}, when written in terms of $\bvec{p}$, becomes
+In addition, the gyrophase in equation \eqref{eq:gyrophase}, when written in terms of $\bvec{p}$, becomes: